Spanish Empire: Spanish American Wars of Independence

-As in South America, the Mexican War of Independence was a struggle between Latin Americans fighting for independence and Latin Americans fighting to remain loyal to Spanish rule under King Ferdinand VII.
-Throughout the eleven years of fighting, Spain sent only 9,685 troops to Mexico.
-Over the course of nine years, 20,000 Spanish soldiers were sent to reinforce the Spanish American Royalists in northern South America.
-However, disease and combat claimed the lives of 16,000–17,000 of these soldiers.
-Even within the Viceroyalty of Peru, the center of Spanish power in South America, the majority of the Royalist army consisted of Americans.
-After the Battle of Ayacucho in 1824, the captured Royalist army consisted of 1,512 Spanish Americans and only 751 Spaniards.
-Only 6,000 troops were sent to Peru directly from Spain, although others arrived from neighboring theaters of operation.
+The Return of Ferdinand VII (1814): After France's defeat in Europe and the Treaty of Valençay, Ferdinand VII returned to Spain as an absolute king.
+He rejected the Constitution of 1812 and, together with the Cortes of Cádiz, declared the American juntas to be in open rebellion.
+Once absolutism was restored and Spain's liberal government collapsed, Britain cut off European support for Spain and instead backed the American rebels with troops, ships, and supplies.
+Most of the uprisings turned into republics, which fought openly against the restored absolutist rule.
+Viceroys Félix Calleja (New Spain), Fernando de Abascal (Peru), and Pablo Morillo (Costa Firme) led the royalist defense.
+Throughout the 15 years of fighting, Spain sent around 10,000 troops to Mexico.
+20,000 Spanish soldiers were sent to South America.
+However, disease and combat claimed the lives of two-thirds of these soldiers.
+Even within the Viceroyalty of Peru, the center of Spanish power in South America, the majority of the Royalist army consisted of Americans, around 80%.
+After the Battle of Ayacucho in 1824, the captured Royalist army numbered only 751 Spaniards.
+Only 6,000 troops were sent to Peru and Upper Peru directly from Spain, although others arrived from neighboring theaters of operation.
 In 1829, Spain attempted to reconquer Mexico with only 3,000 troops.
-In contrast, Spain demonstrated a greater military commitment in the Caribbean, sending 30,000 troops to Santo Domingo in 1861 and maintaining a force of 100,000 soldiers in Cuba in 1876.